 Do not show SQL statements sent to the server: When the option is selected, SQL statements are not displayed and only their results are displayed in the information dialog.
 Selected by default.

-Preview SQL statements before they are sent to the server: When selected, it adds an extra step to the Create New Schema, Export Data, Append Data and Edit Data operations before a statement is committed to the server.
-It displays the Review SQL Script dialog, as shown in the figure that follows for an export-data operation.
+Preview SQL statements before they are sent to the server: When selected, the option adds an extra step to the Create New Schema, Export Data, Append Data, and Edit Data operations before a statement is committed to the server.
+This option opens the Review SQL Script dialog, as shown in the figure that follows for an export-data operation.

 This option is deselected by default.